MicrosoftDocs/architecture-center/docs/example-scenario/private-web-app/private-web-app.md

 - fcp
 ---

-# Web app with private connectivity to database
+# Web app with private connectivity to SQL Database

 This example scenario describes how to set up private connectivity from an Azure Web App to Azure Platform-as-a-Service (PaaS) services, or between Azure PaaS services that aren't natively deployed in isolated Azure Virtual Networks.
 The example shows a typical combination of hosting a web application in [Azure App Service](/azure/app-service/) and connecting to [Azure SQL Database](/azure/azure-sql/database/).